AbdurakhmonZiyodov/AbdurakhmonZiyodov/README.md

-# Hi 👋, I'm Abdurakhmon Ziyodov
+# Hi 👋, I'm Abdurakhmon

 🚀 A passionate **React Native Mobile App Developer** from Uzbekistan
 🎯 Focused on building smooth, fast, and beautiful mobile apps with **TypeScript**, **React Native**, and **Expo**